ITU-BDSA-GROUP-20/Chirp/docs/report.md

 - Press the clone button.

-Alternatively clone the project through the commandline with the following command:
+Alternatively, the project can be cloned through the terminal with the following command:

         git clone https://github.com/ITU-BDSA23-GROUP20/Chirp.git